Jabberwocky (musical): Original Sydney production, 1973

-Presented at the Union Theatre, Sydney University, in March, 1973.
+Presented at the Union Theatre, University of Sydney, in March, 1973.

 Perth production, 1974

 Presented by University of Western Australia Undergraduate Choral Society, who commissioned the electronic music "Brillig" and "Gillirb".
 The vocal score was prepared after this production.

 Adelaide production, 1975

 The lavish professional production in Adelaide in 1975 was presented by the inaugural Come Out Youth Arts Festival.

 Sydney revival production, 1978

 This was staged in the now-defunct St James Theatre, Phillip Street, Sydney.

 Melbourne production, 1979

 Presented by Melbourne University Choral Society at the Union Theatre, University of Melbourne, in May, 1979.

 Other

 There have been several productions by high schools and amateur companies in Perth, in regional South Australia and Western Australia, and in Auckland.

 Recordings

 The 1973 and 1974 productions were recorded.